5 Jaw Dropping Insider Secrets Revealed about the

 MLM companies have been a frequent subject of criticism as well as the target of lawsuits.
 Criticism has focused on their similarity to illegal pyramid schemes, price fixing of products, high initial start-up costs; emphasis on recruitment of lower-tiered salespeople over actual sales, encouraging if not requiring salespeople to purchase and use the company's products (even if the salesperson does not need any additional products, leading to garages full of company products not being consumed); potential exploitation of personal relationships; complex and sometimes exaggerated compensation claims, and exaggerated prices that company’s charge for their products.

-Now compare that to the average 32oz bottle of premium juice sold at the supermarket which can range from $5-$10/bottle.
+Now compare that to the average 32 oz bottle of premium juice sold at the supermarket which can range from $5-$10/bottle.
 Do you want to know why the supermarket juice is only $5 - $10/bottle compared to $39.95/bottle sold by the Network Marketing-(MLM)-Pyramid Company’s?
-The answer is that Network Marketing-(MLM)-Pyramid Company’s are forced to charge this amount to offset the average 60% commission rates they pay out to all of their distributors (downline).
+The answer is that Network Marketing-(MLM)-Pyramid Companies are forced to charge this amount to offset the average 60% commission rates they pay out to all of their distributors (downline).

 Think about it, the first 60% of your money or $24 of the $39.95 goes to pay 10 or 20 levels of distributors who each collect a piece of your payment.
-This makes the true value of the juice at $15.95 which itself is still pretty pricey.
+This makes the true value of the juice at $15.95 which is still quite pricey.

-Now would you like to know the true cost to manufacture a 32oz bottle of nopal cactus (prickly pear) juice?
+Now would you like to know the true cost to manufacture a 32 oz bottle of nopal cactus (prickly pear) juice?
+That depends on the manufacturing processes - by using the whole nopal cactus (prickly pear), not extracts or concentrates, to manufacture nopal cactus (prickly pear) juice, a 32 oz bottle would cost about $3.75/bottle.

-If you are someone that has no interest in Network Marketing (MLM) and you are simply looking for the best quality nopal cactus (prickly pear) product without the expenses, hassles, or knowing that you are dealing with a network marketing company, then I have great news for you.
+If you are someone that has no interest in Network Marketing (MLM) and you are simply looking for the best quality nopal cactus (prickly pear) product without the expenses, hassles or knowing that you are dealing with a network marketing company, then we have great news for you.
+Read on.

 Compare that to most companies that call the larger size pads their "premium brand" and charge their clients even more money.
 The secret behind the "premium brands" of the competitors is that they don't own their own farms and must purchase their pads from other companies who in turn charge a premium that gets passed on to you, their consumer.